BrettSWeisberg/rails-js-project/README.md

 Framework: The site built with Rails and JavaScript.

 Features:
-Utilized the bcrypt gem improve site security Designed database schema and configured ActiveRecord associations using Rails Integrated browser cookies and sessions object to allow users to sign in and out Implemented AJAX requests to adjust to DOM to create a more seamless experience
+-Utilized the bcrypt gem to improve site security -Designed database schema and configured ActiveRecord associations using Rails -Integrated browser cookies and sessions object to allow users to sign in and out -Implemented AJAX requests to adjust to DOM to create a more seamless experience

 Installation:
-Fork and clone the repo Update .env with GitHub developer information Run rake db:dcms Start coding!
+-Fork and clone the repo
+-Update .env with GitHub developer information
+-Run rake db:dcms

+Start coding!

 Tests: There are currently no tests within the repo.
 All testing was done in the browser.